vinli/docs/web/general/index.rst

 Vinli Platform service:

-* authenticates your application, and
+* authenticates your application, Vinli device and
 * configures pagination

 Authentication using OAUTH 2 is mandatory for all Vinli apps.
 Apps must authenticate themselves and user actions to use Vinli services.